Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 A thank you letter is as important as your fundraising ask.
 Leave donors thinking you truly appreciate them through sincere, heartfelt letters.
 If you can handwrite a letter, all the better.

 Adding something special to the letter is another good idea to boost the impact.
 Small and thoughtful gifts can make a big difference to your supporters.
 It’s best if the gift is directly linked to your mission and the positive impact of your work.
-This could be a craft made by the children or women your program supports, or a photo from the frontlines.
+This could be a craft made by the children or women your program supports or a photo from the frontline.

 Customized merchandise with your organization’s logo is another popular option.
 Thank your donors and get them to help spread the word by wearing a branded t-shirt or using a recycled shopping bag with your charity logo.